jd730/OICR-pytorch/README.md

 ![test score](assets/table.png)

 ![qualitative result](assets/qual.png)
-Green rectangulars are the results of OICR and yellow rectangulars are ground truth.
+Green rectangulars are the results of OICR and red rectangulars are ground truth.